 Beside legal and institutional aspects of development cooperation, Poland had to undertake relevant financial commitments.
-In 2016, Poland provided USD 663 million in net official development assistance (ODA), which means an increase of more than 50 per cent compared to that provided in 2015 (USD 441 million).
+In 2016, Poland provided USD 663 million in net official development assistance (ODA)5, which means an increase of more than 50 per cent compared to that provided in 2015 (USD 441 million).
 ODA as a share of gross national income (GNI) also grew from 0.10 per cent in 2014 to 0.15 per cent in 2016 (Graph 1).
 Although the growth in relative terms seems to be very high, Poland did not fulfil its commitments of spending 0.33 per cent ODA/GNI in 2015.
 As in May 2015 EU countries reaffirmed its commitment to increase collective ODA to 0.7 per cent of EU GNI before 2030, the specific target of 0.33 per cent ODA/GNI for Poland (and other CEE countries that joined the EU in 2004 and 2007) was also re-confirmed.
 Poland has also committed to increase ODA for least developing countries to reach 50 per cent of its total ODA, but meeting this commitment will be a challenge.
 That would require expanding ODA for bilateral aid and reallocation of Polish aid to its geographical priorities.
 Nowadays priority partners are still not the most important recipients of the Polish ODA.

-Further increase in Poland's ODA and fulfilment of adopted targets will be strongly determined by public and political support, giving the government legitimacy to allocate more resources to development cooperation, and growing awareness of global problems affecting Poland such as migration and climate changes.
+Further increase in Poland's ODA and fulfilment of adopted targets will be strongly determined by public6 and political support, giving the government legitimacy to allocate more resources to development cooperation, and growing awareness of global problems affecting Poland such as migration and climate changes.
 It should be also mentioned that three-fourth of Poland's ODA has been distributed via multilateral channels (mostly contributions to the EU actions) and only one-fourth through bilateral projects.
 This is a characteristic feature of many CEE countries that the share of multilateral aid channels is relevantly higher than bilateral ones (in some of the region's countries even close to 100 per cent).
-This is to some extent a result of relatively short experience of those countries in providing ODA (and therefore building their own independent bilateral channels of development cooperation) as well as the lack of historical/colonial links with developing countries, as in the case of many other EU countries.
+This is to some extent a result of relatively short experience of those countries in providing ODA (and therefore in 2004-2016 700 0.30% 600 0.25% 500 0.20% 400 0.15% 300 0.10% 200 0.05% 100 0 0.00% 2005 2007 2010 2012 2013 2014 2015 2016 2009 Net ODA value ODA/GNI building their own independent bilateral channels of development cooperation) as well as the lack of historical/colonial links with developing countries, as in the case of many other EU countries.